 ORIGINS OF SFJ

-Students for Justice was founded on May 18, 2020, when the co-founders, Claire Ullman and Sandy Radoff, put their skills together to address the needs of that moment.
+Students for Justice was founded on May 18, 2020, when the co-founders, Claire Ullman and Sandy Radoff, had the idea to put their skills together to address the needs of that moment.
 Claire was teaching political science at Barnard College and heard from her students that all their summer jobs and internships had been canceled due to the pandemic, and she had started working her network to find them opportunities.
 Sandy, a market researcher with her own business, was a major volunteer for the Reclaim Our Vote postcard campaign of the Center for Common Ground and had already distributed about 30,000 postcards to volunteers in Manhattan – she knew that many more thousands of volunteers were needed to turn out the vote in the most important election of our lifetime.
-They had the idea to put those two needs together and Students for Justice was born.
+They put those two needs together and Students for Justice was born.

 MEET THE CO-FOUNDERS

 Claire Ullman is a political scientist who taught until recently at Barnard College and Columbia's School of International and Public Affairs.
 She holds a Ph.D. in political science from Columbia University and a BA from Harvard University.
 Before she went to graduate school, Claire helped found an emergency shelter for homeless women and children in Seattle as a VISTA volunteer and then stayed on as its development officer and then its Assistant Director.
 She served on the board of the Grand Street Settlement in New York City from 1995 to 2008.
 Finally, and perhaps most relevant to her current job as Co-Director of Students for Justice, Claire is the parent of three recent college graduates.